DeegC/monty_hall_paradox/README.md

   end
 ```

 Note that the variable `monty_opens` isn't used!
 In fact, other than printing it out, the door that Monty opens has no bearing on the rest of the code.
-The crux of understanding the apparent paradox is this: despite opening a door Monty hasn't given you any new information, which is evident in the code because the variable `monty_opens` is never referenced.
+The crux of understanding the apparent paradox is this: despite opening a door Monty hasn't given the contestant any new information, which is evident in the code because the variable `monty_opens` is never referenced.

 ## Refactored